projectbarbel/barbelhisto-core/README.md

 - provides basic functionality, extendible for individual needs
 - remember every change to the data, nothing is ever going to be deleted
 - build-in thread safety by minimizing mutability
-- implemented in plain Java with no dependencies
 - highly configurable to adopt to specific needs
 - pretty print function to learn about bitemporal data storage